dragan-apostolski/photography-portfolio/content/gallery.md

     - src: '/photos/Other/DSC03602-Enhanced-NR.jpg'
       title: 'The city of Zadar'
       aspectRatio: 'horizontal'
-      description: 'Evening view of the city of Zadar, Croatia'
+      description: 'The city of Zadar as seen from the Ugljan island'
       location: 'Zadar, Croatia'
       tag: ['landscape', 'city', 'sea']
       rating: 4